FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 * 0x01: Opening connection
 * 0x02: Connection opened successfully
 * 0x03: Connection failed to open
+	Only sent once.
-* 0x04: Closing connection (has been documented as a restart opcode by others, but I belive it is a closing opcode similar to how it works in the websocket protocol)
+* 0x04: Closing connection (has been documented as a restart opcode by others, but I belive it is a closing opcode similar to how it works in the websocket protocol).
+	This packet is resent only once if not responded to with 0x05 (closed)
 * 0x05: Connection closed